Exploring Lee-Yang and Fisher Zeros in the 2D Ising model through multipoint Pad\'e approximants: Multi-point Pad e method

-All in all, from the error analysis performed above, the stability of the closest poles of average magnetization give us confidence in the fact that we are extracting genuine poles of the function, \emph{i.e.} genuine zeros of the partition function and thus LY zeros.
+Note that the systematic errors mentioned above are correlated with the statistical errors.
+All in all, from the error analysis performed above, the stability of the closest poles of average magnetization gives us confidence in the fact that we are extracting genuine poles of the function, \emph{i.e.} genuine zeros of the partition function and thus LY zeros.
 We can now proceed to analyse the scaling of these poles with the lattice volume to extract physical information like the critical exponents.